-Included within actuarial gains on the scheme's assets of £268,000 is an amount of £130,000 in respect of the restriction on the surplus in the scheme at 31 August 2023 as determined by the asset ceiling calculation prepared by the actuary.
-The total value of the assets recorded under the "share of scheme assets" detailed above of £8,979,000 has not been decreased in respect of the asset ceiling restriction and represents the rolled forward fair value of the scheme assets at 31 August 2023.
+Included within the actuarial loss on the scheme's assets of £123,000 (2023: actuarial gain of £268,000) is an amount of £439,000 (2023: £130,000) in respect of the restriction of the surplus in the scheme at 31 August 2024 as determined by the asset ceiling calculation and report provided by the actuary.
+The total value of the assets recorded under the "share of scheme assets" detailed above of £10,381,000 has not been decreased in respect of the asset ceiling restriction and represents the rolled forward fair value of the scheme assets at 31 August 2024.

-27. Operating lease commitments
+26. Operating lease commitments

-At 31 August 2023 the Academy had commitments to make future minimum lease payments under non-cancellable operating leases as follows:
+At 31 August 2024 the Academy had commitments to make future minimum lease payments under noncancellable operating leases as follows: